-- The practice held a register of patients living in vulnerable circumstances including homeless people, carers, people with a learning disability and those with alcohol or substance misuse problems. - The practice offered longer appointments for patients with a learning disability and staff were often aware of an individual patient's needs and preferences.
+The practice held a register of patients living in vulnerable circumstances including carers, people with a learning disability and those with alcohol or substance misuse problems.
+Good

-- The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice informed vulnerable patients about how to access support groups and voluntary organisations. - People who were homeless were offered immediate access to care as a temporary patient and also given information about services which could help them. - The practice had identified that 74 or 1.7% of its patients had caring responsibilities and offered health checks and information about local support services.
+- The practice offered longer appointments for patients with a learning disability including those living in local college supported accommodation.
+The practice worked closely with the management of this accommodation to ensure students received annual health checks. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - The practice had identified that 55 or 1.3% of its patients aged over 18 had caring responsibilities and offered health checks and information about local support services.
 There was also information available in the waiting area. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
 Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.